mhoffman/kmos/README.rst

 best under a similar setup.
 Other than standard libraries you need to fetch:

 *  python-numpy : contains f2py
-*  python-lxml: project files are stored as XML
 *  python-gtk2: GUI toolkit
 *  python-kiwi, gazpacho: frameworks for python-gtk